 On September 7, 2023, we entered into a credit agreement, as amended from time to time, with Symbiotic Capital Opportunities Holding, L.P. and Catalio Structured Opportunities AIV I LP, or the Lenders, that provides for term loans in an aggregate principal amount of \$45.0 million, or the 2023 Notes, payable in two tranches.
 The first tranche, with a principal amount of \$30.0 million, was extended on September 7, 2023, resulting in net proceeds of approximately \$28.4 million.
-The second tranche, with a principal amount of \$15.0 million, may be extended upon our achievement of certain operating and funding milestones as defined in the 2023 Notes, by July 31, 2024.
+The second tranche, with a principal amount of \$15.0 million, would have been extended upon our achievement of certain operating and funding milestones as defined in the 2023 Notes, by July 31, 2024.
 The 2023 Notes also provide for a third tranche with an uncommitted principal amount of \$20.0 million that may be extended to us, subject to the Lenders' prior written consent in their sole discretion.
+Due to a shift in business strategy expansion to include the weight maintenance study, we decided not to pursue the milestones required to access the second tranche.
+As a result, the second tranche was not extended.